-Baseplate – A LEGO flat plate that is available in various sizes – filled with studs.
+Baseplate – Flat plate that is available in various sizes, filled with LEGO studs.
 Generally used as the starting point for most builds.

 Bigfig – Supersized LEGO Minifigures.

 Bignette – A scaled-up version of a Vignette.
 (See Vignette)